ARTS

 This course introduces the theories, questions, and issues that are the major concerns of anthropology, psychology, and sociology.
 Students will develop an understanding of the way social scientists approach the topics they study and the research methods they employ.
 Students will be given opportunities to explore theories from a variety of perspectives and to become familiar with current thinking on a range of issues that have captured the interest of classical and contemporary social scientists in the three disciplines.

-NDA 3MR Grade 11, Current Aboriginal Issues in Canada (University/College)
+NDA 3MR Grade 11, Contemporary First Nations, Métis and Inuit Issues and Perspectives (University/College)

 SOCIAL SCIENCES